 Can I exfoliate when I am pregnant or breastfeeding?

-Yes; provided you choose products which do not contain Salicylic Acid or Vitamin A. Gentle Daily Exfoliant, Micro Cleanse Super Scrub and Liquid Gold are all suitable for use during pregnancy or breastfeeding.
+Yes; provided you choose products which do not contain Salicylic Acid or Vitamin A. Micro Cleanse Super Scrub and Liquid Gold are both suitable for use during pregnancy or breastfeeding.

 Does exfoliation work on blackheads?

-Through removing dead skin cells and preventing pores from becoming congested, exfoliation can help to treat blackheads, as well as acne.
+Through removing dead skin cells and preventing pores from becoming congested, exfoliation can help to clear away blackheads.

 Does exfoliation work on hyperpigmentation?

-Hyperpigmentation can benefit greatly from regular exfoliation as it helps to ease the discolouration by directly targeting upper cellular staining and encouraging fresh, clear cells to the skin’s surface.
+Hyperpigmentation can benefit greatly from regular exfoliation as it can help to ease the discolouration by directly targeting upper cellular staining and encouraging fresh, clear cells to the skin’s surface.

 While exfoliation cannot entirely eliminate scarring, it can most certainly diminish their appearance.